 For their Berkeley appearance, Richard and his bass-playing wife Barbara will be joined by another couple, David and Ivy Sheppard, of the Southern Broadcasters.
 By age fifteen, Ivy was playing clawhammer banjo and had announced to her parents that she was going to make her living playing music.
 She met up with the Roan Mountain Hilltoppers in 1999 at a fiddlers convention, followed them home, and subsequently performed with them for several years.
 Ivy Sheppard also had a competitive run for Mayor of Mount Airy in 2017.
 In addition to her work as a musician, she is also well-known in the bluegrass world as a DJ on WPAQ (a station which plays exclusively old-time, bluegrass and gospel music), with two long-running radio shows: Born In the Mountain and An Old Revival Meeting.
 David Sheppard is a guitarist, singer, songwriter and skilled craftsman who restores and repairs guitars and other stringed instruments.
 Ivy and David’s hometown band is the South Carolina Broadcasters, who play music of the Carter Family, transitional old time-bluegrass tunes, and originals.

-The Slate Mountain Ramblers will be performing in the Thursday evening concert.
-Ivy will be leading a beginning level 2-finger banjo workshop on Saturday afternoon.
+The Slate Mountain Ramblers will perform in the Thursday evening concert.
+Ivy will teach a banjo workshop on Friday and she will teach a beginning clawhammer banjo workshop on Sunday.
+Richard will teach a fiddle workshop on Friday.

 David Greely, founding fiddler of the Mamou Playboys, has for years been assembling a repertoire of uncommon Cajun music.
 He uses old and rare tunes, new companion pieces to the old ones, and striking new melodies that meld Cajun roots with fiddle sounds he’s heard in his travels worldwide, and arranges them with novel instrumentation and rich harmonies.